-• • ec otel Employees/customers/ sales partners Capital backers Shareholders • Sustainable and profitable growth in the B2B segment and easybell Attractive and competitive products Stable balance sheet ratios Transparent capital market reporting × Increase in gross profit Development of modern, forward-looking IT systems Net financial assets Realistic forecasts • Growth-dependent investments in 2022/2023: At least € 6 million Attractive remuneration for sales partners and employees EBITDA/sales > 5 % Increase in EBITDA • Liquidity reserve including credit facility At least € 5 million Securing jobs Equity ratio > 40 % FCF target: > € 2 per share Sustainable HR policy and training measures Debt servicing (interest and principal) in 2022/23 Approx. € 3 million to ~ € 0 Dividend policy: At least 50 % of EPS ecotel manages the segments in line with the Group's overall strategic alignment.
+This must be done without posing a risk to financial stability. ecotel Employees/customers/ Capital backers Shareholders sales partners Sustainable and Attractive and Stable balance Transparent capital profitable growth in competitive products sheet ratios market reporting the B2B segment ► Net financial debt: Development of Realistic Increase in gross profit modern, forward-<2.5x EBITDA forecasts looking IT systems ► Growth-dependent ► Attractive remunera- ► EBITDA/sales Increase investments in tion for sales partners > 5% in EBITDA 2023/2024: At least and employees €8 million Securing jobs ► FCF 1-target: Liquidity reserve Equity ratio including credit facility > 40% positive At least €5 million Sustainable HR policy Dividend policy: At least 50% of EPS2 and training measures ecotel manages the segments in line with the Group's overall strategic alignment.
 There is an overall budget plan that incorporates the annual budgets of the business divisions and of the other Group companies.
-At the level of the ecotel Group's Governing Board, the focus is placed on the key performance indicators of sales and gross profit/the gross profit margin in the Business Customers core segment and consolidated EBITDA.
+At the level of the ecotel Group's Governing Board, the focus is placed on the key performance indicators of sales and gross profit in the Business Customers core segment and consolidated EBITDA.
 In this segment, direct variable costs are allocated to sales in line with the partial cost method and gross margins are calculated at the level of product types/categories in the planning.
 Indirect cross-product costs (overheads) and staff costs are mostly planned and monitored in cost centres.
-Intra-year reporting for the ecotel Business Customers and ecotel Wholesale segments takes place on a monthly basis at segment sales-, gross profit and EBITDA level with a detailed analysis of deviations from the planning and the previous year and a regularly updated outlook for the end of the financial year.
-For detailed management of the core segment - the ecotel Business Customers segment - specific key ratios relating to the business areas (e.g. number of voice channels, minutes volume, price per minute, gross profit margin, quantity structures) are also monitored and are mapped in a reporting system.
-The easybell and nacamar segments are regularly monitored by the Governing Board on the basis of specified reporting.
-Here, too, the analyses focus on the key figures of sales and EBITDA.

-Cash flow from operating activities + cash flow from investing activities before investments in customer equipment for future projects with major customers

-Subject to the relevant committee resolutions
+- 1 Cash flow from operating activities and cash flow from investing activities before investments in customer equipment for future projects with major customers - 2 Subject to the relevant committee resolutions